 By Lauren Clark

-It would be easy to think that the pressure has been off recently, when it comes to how we look.
-Who needs to worry about lipstick, jeans and shampoo when we’ve got face masks, leggings and a Zoom screen?
-But how we feel about our appearance has taken a dive in recent months.
-In fact, a study commissioned by UK Members of Parliament found that more than half of UK adults actually felt ‘worse’ about their body image.
+But how we feel about our appearance has taken a dive in the past year.
+In fact, a study commissioned by the House of Commons Committee found that more than half of U.K. adults actually felt "worse" about their body image.

-So it’s unsurprising that, following in the footsteps of the ‘thigh gap’ and ‘thighbrow’ (Google it…), the weird and – sometimes less than wonderful – world of social media has come up with a new thing to fret about.
-The ‘hip dip’ has been slowly gathering steam in the past couple of years, but has become even more of a fixation during lockdown, with the hashtag #hipdips used more than 25k times on Instagram alone.
+So it’s unsurprising that, following in the footsteps of the "thigh gap" and "thighbrow" phenomena, the world of social media has come up with a new thing to fret about: hip dips.
+The "hip dip" trend has been slowly gathering steam in the past couple of years but has become even more of a fixation during the lockdown, with the hashtag #hipdips used more than 25k times on Instagram alone.

 What are hip dips?

-Nope, they’re not a dance move that’s gone TikTok viral, but a "colloquial term that is given to the inward depression—or curve—along the side of your body, just below the hip bone,” explains Dr Rekha Tailor, medical director and founder of Health and Aesthetics.
-These indentations may also be known as ‘violin hips’ or, in scientific speak, ‘trochanteric depressions’.
+Nope, hip dips aren't a viral TikTok dance, but a "colloquial term that is given to the inward depression—or curve—along the side of your body, just below the hip bone,” explains Dr. Rekha Tailor, medical director and founder of Health and Aesthetics.
+These indentations are also known as "violin hips" or, in scientific speak, "trochanteric depressions."

-Many are calling them the new ‘thigh gap’ – a circa 2011 obsession that has persisted.
-‘Interest in them has increased significantly in the last few months,’ adds Dr Tailor, noting that Google searches doubled in lockdown.
-Which leads us onto...
+Many are calling them the new "thigh gap," a circa-2011 obsession that has persisted for the past decade.
+"Interest in them has increased significantly in the last few months," adds Dr. Tailor, noting that Google searches doubled in lockdown.
+And that leads us to...

 A photo posted by on